hyc4841/Lambda-Python-server-control/README.md

 # Lambda-Python-server-control
-This Project is about server control programing with lambda and python code. environment is aws RDS cloud database service. python code is simple code, RDS-stop and RDS-start.
+This Project is about server control programing with lambda and python code. \n environment is aws RDS cloud database service. python code is simple code, RDS-stop and RDS-start.
 First of all, create RDS database and RDS policy.